openllb/hlb/docs/reference.md

 ### <span class='hlb-type'>fs</span> <span class='hlb-name'>local</span>(<span class='hlb-type'>string</span> <span class='hlb-variable'>path</span>)

 !!! info "<span class='hlb-type'>string</span> <span class='hlb-variable'>path</span>"
-	the local path to the directory to sync up.
+	the local path to a file or directory to sync up.

-A filesystem with the files synced up from a directory on the local system.
+A filesystem with the files synced up from a file or directory on the local system.

 	#!hlb
 	fs default() {